DevendraVasantKatuke/interview/Songs.md

 -   Tina Turner
 	-	What's love got to do about it
     -   We Don't Need Another Hero (https://youtu.be/zEb8-v1nkRo)
+-	Tokyo Tea Room
+	-	Forever Out Of Time
 -	Tony Joe White
 	-	Closer To The Truth
+	-	Ain't Going Down This Time
+-	Tony Tucker
+	–	Wait For The Night To Turn Blue
 -	Touch & Go
 	-	Straight To Number One
+	-	Would You Go To Bed With Me Kane Whitlie
 -	Tracy Chapman
 	-	Fast car
 -   Train
 	-	Marry Me
+-	Trevor Something
+	-	Fade Away
+	-	All Night
 -	Trisha Yearwood
 	-	How do i live
 -   Troye Sivan
     -   My My My!
+-	True Detective
+	-	Far From Any Road
 -	Twenty one pilots
 	-	Chlorine
 -   Twisted Sister
     -   The Price
+-	Two Feet
+	-	Love Is A Bitch MrSuicideSheep
 -   U2
 	-	With or without you
     -   All I Want Is You